marklogic/marklogic-kubernetes/docs/Local_Development_Tutorial.md

 ## Setting Up Minikube
 First you will need to set up the Kubernetes control plane on your local machine.
 Minikube is a tool that makes it easy to set up a local Kubernetes enviornment.

-- Start Minikube: `minikube start --driver=virtualbox`
+- Start Minikube: `minikube start --driver=docker`
- If you are running in a Linux OS: `minikube start --driver=docker`

 To verify the Minikube started correctly, use the Kubernetes command line tool, KubeCTL: